-Before answering that it makes sense to understand the laws of golf to determine what is allowed in terms of setting the ball.
+Before answering that it makes sense to understand the rules of golf to determine what is allowed in terms of tee usage.

 A golf tee must:

-• Assist or Influence in any way the movement of the golf ball.
+- Not assist or influence in any way the movement of the golf ball

-Golf tees come in many shapes and sizes and are usually manufactured using plastic or wood.
-Historically golfers used a small rise in the ground and even sand to set their ball higher however nowadays tees have become a lot more sophisticated.
+Golf tees come in many shapes and sizes and are usually manufactured with plastic or wood.
+Historically golfers used a small rise in the ground and even sand to tee their ball higher for shots from the teeing ground.

-There are several different types of golf tee which you could use but may not be aware of;
+There are several different types of golf tees which you could use but may not be aware of:

-Wooden tees are usually made to the 4-inch maximum length.
-The golfer can then never be penalized for setting it too high.
-Wooden tees are often seen as the classic way to set your ball.
+Wooden tees are often seen as the classic tee material.
 Some players get great satisfaction hitting a beautiful tee shot and looking down to see a snapped wooden tee.
-They see it as an indication of a sweetly struck ball….I’m not convinced by that!
+They see it as an indication of a sweetly struck ball.

 You can see our recommended wooden tee here.
-These are an awesome bamboo golf tee that’s approved by the PGA, stronger than wood and quicker to biodegrade - perfect when they fly off everywhere when you tee off!
+These are an awesome bamboo golf tee (very strong), and fully adhere to the rules of golf.
+They are also quicker to biodegrade - perfect for the green-conscience golfers out there!

 Plastic - Not recommended

 These golf tees are molded in many forms and shapes.
-Some have a lip so that the player always pushes in the ball to the same height every time.
-Of course there different types of plastic tees and only through practicing and using different ones will you find the best tee to match your needs and requirements.
-We're more about the environment here at Reach The Green so wood is always our preferred option.
+Some have a lip so that the player always pushes in the tee to the same height.
+Of course there are different types of plastic tees and only through practicing and trying different options will you find the best tee to match your needs and requirements.
+We're more about the environment here at Reach The Green so bamboo wood is always our preferred option.

-For me the term friction less is a little questionable.
-100% friction less would surely mean a floating ball however the theory behind these golf tees is that the ball is set on 3 forks or prongs creating air space underneath.
+The theory behind these golf tees is that the ball is set on 3 forks or prongs creating air space underneath.
+The Zero Friction Tour 3-Prong Golf Tees are one popular option. .
 Do they increase distance?
-Why not give them a try and find out for yourself.
+Why not give them a try and let us know.

 Which golf tee is right for me?

-The easiest answer to which golf tees you should use is practice using different ones.
+The easiest way to determine which golf tees you should use is by practicing using different ones.
 Get a feel for what gives you the best accuracy and distance.